KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *The energy spectrum measured by the gamma camera, with a simulation in overlay.
 The simulation allows to compute the spectrum of non-scattered (primary) photons, single scatters and multiple scatters.
 The true primary spectrum is very narrow, the measured one is widened by the limited energy resolution.*
 :::

-Figure [24](#fig:scatter_spectrum) shows a deviation between simulation and measurement for high energies.
+[](#fig:scatter_spectrum) shows a deviation between simulation and measurement for high energies.
 In the measurement it happens that two photons arrive simultaneously.
 If that occurs, the gamma camera adds their energies and averages their position, producing a mispositioned count with high energy.
 Such photons must be rejected as well.
 The simulator assumed that each photon was measured independently.
 The simulator deviates also at low energies from the measured spectrum, because the camera has not recorded these low-energy photons.

 To reject as much as possible the unwanted photons, a narrow energy window is centered around the tracer energy peak, and all photons with energy outside that window are rejected.
 Current gamma cameras can use multiple energy windows simultaneously.
 That allows us to administer two or more different tracers to the patient at the same time, if we make sure that each tracer emits photons at a different energy.
 The gamma camera separates the photons based on their energy and produces a different image for each tracer.
 For example, {sup}`201`Tl emits photons of about 70 keV (with a frequency of 0.70 per desintegration) and 80 keV (0.27 per desintegration), while {sup}`99m`Tc emits photons of about 140 keV (0.9 per desintegration). {sup}`201`Tl labeled thallium chloride can be used as a tracer for myocardial blood perfusion.
 There are also {sup}`99m`Tc labeled perfusion tracers.
 These tracers are trapped in proportion to perfusion, and their distribution depends mostly on the perfusion at the time of injection.
 Protocols have been used to measure simultaneously or sequentially the perfusion of the heart under different conditions.
 In one such protocol, {sup}`201`Tl is injected at rest, and a single energy scan is made.
 Then the patient exercises to induce the stress condition, the {sup}`99m`Tc tracer is injected at maximum excercise, and after 30 to 60 min, a scan with energy window at 140 keV is made.
 If the same tracer were used twice, the image of the stress perfusion would be contaminated by the tracer contribution injected previously at rest.

-Since not all unwanted photons can be rejected, an additional correction may be required.
-Figure [25](#fig:TEW_scatter) shows a typical correction method based on three energy windows.
+Since not all unwanted photons can be rejected, an additional correction may be required. [](#fig:TEW_scatter) shows a typical correction method based on three energy windows.
 Window C1 is the window centered on the energy of the primary photons.
 If we assume that the spectrum of the unwanted photons varies approximately linearly over the window C1, then we can estimate that spectrum by measuring in two additional windows C2 (just below C1) and C3 (just above C1).
 If all windows had the same size, then the number of unwanted photons in C1 could be estimated as (counts in C2 + counts in C3) / 2.
 Usually C2 and C3 are chosen narrower than C1, so the correction must be weighted accordingly.
-In the example of figure [25](#fig:TEW_scatter) there are very few counts in C3.
+In the example of [](#fig:TEW_scatter) there are very few counts in C3.
 However, if we would use a second tracer with higher energy, then C3 would receive scattered photons from that tracer.

 :::{figure} figs/fig_TEW_scatter.pdf
 :name: fig:TEW_scatter